AhmadAzadzadeh/Flask-Job/README.md

 # Flask Job
-This project wa generated with Python Flask framework
+This project was generated with Python Flask framework

 ## Development server
 Run `python app.py` for a dev server.